 the dialogue between academia and society in all aspects of neutron and x-ray large scale facilities

-international networks and enhance the visibility of Lund University internationally in this area
+international networks and enhance the visibility of Sweden internationally in this area

 science and education focusing on use of neutrons and x-rays in research and development

 future users of ESS, MAX IV and other major research infrastructures